OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-48.md

 “In the shadow of Heshbon the fugitives stand helpless, for a fire has gone out from Heshbon, a blaze from the midst of Sihon; it burns the foreheads of Moab, the skulls of the loud boasters.

 ## Jeremiah 48:46
-Woe to you, Moab!
+Alas for you, Moab!
 The people of Chemosh are destroyed; your sons are taken into exile and your daughters into captivity.

 ## Jeremiah 48:47
 “Yet I will restore the fortunes of Moab in the latter days,” declares the Lord.
 Here ends the judgement on Moab.